Eziclip

 Turn any audio into text, automatically

-Drop in an MP3, M4A, WAV or a video file and eziclip writes out everything that's said — accurate, timestamped text in seconds, with no typing it out by hand.
-The speech recognition runs right in your browser, so a recording becomes an editable transcript without ever leaving your device.
+Drop in an MP3, M4A, WAV or a video file and Eziclip writes out everything that's said — accurate, timestamped text in seconds, with no typing it out by hand.
+The speech recognition runs right in your browser, so a recording becomes an editable transcript in seconds.

 It's a full audio-to-text transcriber and editor in one page: transcribe, fix any word, then download.
 Whether it's an interview, a podcast, a voice memo, a lecture, a meeting or a video's audio track, the flow is the same and takes about a minute.